Library

 Application

 To have their work considered for the Research Excellence Prize, students are asked to submit an online application.
-Students will be asked to upload their research project and to write a research process essay as part of the application.
+Students will be asked to upload their research project and to write a letter reflecting on their research process as part of the application.

-The research process essay should be between 500-750 words.
+The letter should be between 500-750 words.
 Please try to address the following questions:

 • Which specific library sources did you consult and why?
 (For example, the library catalog, WorldCat, an archival collection, specific library databases, etc.)

 • Did you use library services, such as Research Help, Interlibrary Loan, University Archives & Special Collections, or library instruction?
 Please give details about your experience with these services.
-How did using them contribute to your research?
+How did these resources positively impact the outcome of your project?

-• From searches with zero results to too much information and no way to refine them, or finding the perfect thing that was unavailable, we all encounter stumbling blocks when we research.
+• We all encounter stumbling blocks when we research.
 What stumbling blocks did you encounter and how did you overcome them?

 • How did you evaluate the quality of the sources you discovered during the research process?
 How did you decide which sources to use and which to discard?